-I did have some trouble and asked I did have some trouble and asked I did have some trouble and asked for assistance, but I did not for assistance, which was fully receive enough consideration to understand the received advice or effective in sovling my problems solve my problems or doubts. it was only partially useful. or doubts during service usage.
+I did have some trouble and asked for I did have some trouble and asked for I did have some trouble and asked for assistance, but I did not receive enough assistance, but I did not understand the assistance, which was fully effective in consideration to solve my problems or received advice or it was only partially sovling my problems or doubts during doubts. useful. service usage.

 3.4 Would you like to describe further your experience in relation to the adequacy of information you received prior to choosing/accessing/using the service and/or in case of trouble during service usage?

-4. Actualisation of Rights 4.1 Are you aware of the full range of services you are entitled to access as a foreign migrant?
-I have only a vague or partial idea I know which services are I have had repeated experiences of the services I am entitled to available to me, but I miss the in using a range of services, I do access and I don't know whom to detailed information on which know what I am talking about and ask for more information. procedures I should follow to don't need to ask around. access them.
+4. Actualisation of Rights

+4.1 Are you aware of the full range of services you are entitled to access as a foreign migrant?

+I have only a vague or partial idea of I know which services are available to I have had repeated experiences in the services I am entitled to access and me, but I miss the detailed information using a range of services, I do know I don't know whom to ask for more on which procedures I should follow to what I am talking about and don't need information. access them. to ask around.

 4.2 Were you aware of all the steps needed to finalise your use of the service, including if there was a possibility to repeat the procedure if the first was unsuccessful?

-I had only a vague or partial idea I had a precise or almost precise I knew very well the steps needed of the steps of the procedure, idea of the steps of the procedure, to finalise the procedure correctly which I could not fulfil alone but I could not fulfil it alone and the possibility of repeating it successfully, and ignored if it successfully without an external in case of failure, without the need could be repeated in case of support or guidance.
-This was for support or guidance. also in case of repetition.
+I had only a vague or partial idea of the I had a precise or almost precise idea of I knew very well the steps needed to steps of the procedure, which I could the steps of the procedure, but I could finalise the procedure correctly and the not fulfil alone successfully, and not fulfil it alone successfully without possibility of repeating it in case of ignored if it could be repeated in case an external support or guidance.
+This failure, without the need for support or of failure. was also in case of repetition. guidance.

 4.3 Were you aware that in case of failure or delay in accessing or using the service, other services of rights might have been in jeopardy?

-I had only a vague or partial idea I knew most of the consequences of I knew the consequences of a of the connections between this a failure or delay in accessing or failure or delay in accessing or and other services and ignored using this service but I didn't know using this service and I could find most of the consequences of how to avoid or prevent them alone the way of avoiding or failing or being delayed in nor did I get any advice on how to preventing them alone or with accessing or using it.
+I had only a vague or partial idea of I knew most of the consequences of a I knew the consequences of a failure the connections between this and failure or delay in accessing or using this or delay in accessing or using this other services and ignored most of service but I didn't know how to avoid or service and I could find the way of the consequences of failing or being prevent them alone nor did I get any avoiding or preventing them alone or delayed in accessing or using it. advice on how to do that. with someone's support.

 4.4 Would you like to describe further your experience in relation to the capability of the service provider to show you the full range of accessible rights and the consequences of not accessing them, or not in full or in the right time?